sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - After the player makes a limb selection, or if the enemy misses their attack, the cycle begins again and the player is given the option to attack or run.
 - Added a function to the Die Roller that allows it to be reset back to its original state.
 - Combat needs heaaaavy testing, but it has now made its first loop!
+- Combat can correctly determine when the player or enemy dies